Robert C. McNair | Houston Texans - HoustonTexans.com

 The McNairs most recently chaired the American Cancer Society's "Hope Lodge Houston" capital campaign and co-chaired Texas Children's Hospital's "Promise Campaign."
 Bob and Janice McNair's generosity hasn't gone unnoticed.
 Bob was presented with an Honorary Doctorate of Humanities from Baylor College of Medicine and the University of South Carolina, and Janice received an Honorary Doctorate in Humanities from Columbia College.
 In 2013, Bob was named a Man of Distinction in Houston and a "Living Legend" by M.D.
 Anderson Cancer Center in 2015.
 Additionally, Janice has been honored by numerous nonprofit organizations including the Girl Scouts of San Jacinto Council in 2005, Houston Independent School District in 2008, Child Advocates in 2009, the Salvation Army in 2014 and the Prayer Institute in 2019.
 In 2010, the DePelchin Children's Center presented Janice and Bob McNair with their Kezia DePelchin Award and in the same year the Association of Fundraising Professionals presented them with their Maurice Hirsch Award for Philanthropy, the highest recognition given to an individual or family for exceptional generosity and outstanding civic and charitable responsibility.
 Texas Children's Cancer Center honored the McNairs as their 2011 Community Champions.
 In 2014, they were presented UNICEF's inaugural Margaret Alkek Williams Humanitarian Award and Houston Baptist University's President's Award, followed by the "Lombardi Honors Humanitarians of the Year" Award in 2017.
 In November 2018, they received Houston Baptist University's Founders Medal, which had only been awarded one other time.
 The McNair Foundation will receive the Scouting…Vale le Pena Service Award from the Sam Houston Area Council of the Boy Scouts of America in 2019.

 The McNairs have called Houston home since 1960.
-They have four adult children, sixteen grandchildren and three great grandchildren.
-Janice currently serves as co-founder and senior chair of the Houston Texans and is senior chair of McNair Interests.
+The McNairs have four children, sixteen grandchildren and nine great grandchildren.
+Janice currently serves as co-founder and senior chair of the Houston Texans.

 I will forever be grateful to Mr. McNair for believing in me and caring about me as player and a person.
 It was an honor to know him and witness all that he did to give back to our community.
 My thoughts are with Mrs. McNair, Cal and the entire McNair family. pic.twitter.com/ZprOF5iLOi